Poikilos/modern_armor/modern_armor/3d_armor_character.md

 - Select a square skin in a Blender UV editor panel.

 Leg:
-- Copy right leg to left leg area.
+- Copy right leg to left leg area, then for the left, proceed below.
 - Switch outer & inner left leg rectangles.
-- Flip each rectangle individually except front.
+- Individually flip each rectangle horizontally except front.
   - flip left bottom though
     - not other squares

 Arm:
 - Copy right arm to left arm.
 - Switch outer & inner left arm rectangles.
-  - [x] Flip the right bottom to match Timster488?!
-Was Stujones11's wrong all along??
+  - Flip the right bottom
-    - [ ] Is it MirceaKitsune's fault (original model)?
 - Flip each rectangle individually except front.
   - not squares

-Torso
-- [x] Flip the bottom to match Timster488?!
-Was Stujones11's wrong all along??
-  - [ ] Is it MirceaKitsune's fault (original model)?

 Head
 - already done (1.7 includes the hat layer): offset is .1 on each side